AsenaJs/Asena/README.md

 # Asena

 Asena is a NestJS-like IoC web framework built on top of Hono and Bun.
-It combines the power of dependency injection with the performance of Bun runtime and the flexibility of Hono web framework.
+It combines the power of dependency injection with the performance of Bun runtime and the flexibility of Adapter design system.

 ## Documentation